-Criteria (equal weighting) Explanation Pro-active attitude and entrepreneurial drive ✓ Display of pro-active attitude and initiative ✓ Degree of thinking outside boundaries and (systematic) exploration and generation of new ideas/ ways or methodologies Quality of Leadership & Entrepreneurial achievements ✓ The degree to which the achievements/ activities are significant for the EIT Community and/ or the broader European Innovation eco-systems 3.
-Link to EIT Community ✓ Quality of the description of how the nominee is linked and is active in the EIT Community 4.
-Pitch/ Presentation ✓ Quality, creativity, and persuasiveness of the Woman Leadership story presented ✓ Quality of answers during the Q&A portion of the presentation
+Criteria (equal weighting) Explanation Pro-active attitude and entrepreneurial drive ✓ Display of pro-active attitude and initiative ✓ Degree of thinking outside boundaries and (systematic) exploration and generation of new ideas Quality of Leadership & Entrepreneurial achievements ✓ The degree to which the achievements are significant for the EIT Community and the broader European Innovation eco-systems and as a role model to women entrepreneurs and innovators 3.
+Link to EIT Community ✓ Quality of the description of how the nominee is linked and has been active with the EIT Community 4.
+Pitch/ Presentation ✓ Quality, creativity, and persuasiveness of the Woman Leadership &amp; Entrepreneurship story presented ✓ Quality of answers during the Q&amp;A portion of the presentation

-For award criteria 1-3: the online application for the EIT Women Leadership Award Competition including a description of how the award criteria are met.
-It is essential that the "Woman Leadership story" provides information on all criteria to allow for a proper assessment.
+For award criteria 1-3: the template for the EIT Woman Leadership & Entrepreneurship Award Competition completed by the nominees, which includes a description of how the award criteria are met.
+It is imperative that the "Woman Leadership & Entrepreneurship story" provides information on all criteria so as to enable a proper assessment.
 As a minimum, the Woman Leadership & Entrepreneurship story should describe:

-- The innovativeness/nature of the nominee's achievement/ activities: ("How do you spur thinking outside the box and inspire others?") - The (potential) societal and economic impact of the achievement: ("How does your achievement/activity create societal and economic impact?") - The impact of the achievement/ activities on the EIT Community and/ or the broader European Innovation eco-systems ("How did your activity help to promote gender diversity/ equality within the EIT Community?")
+- The innovativeness and entrepreneurial/intrapreneurial nature of the nominee's achievement: ("How do you spur innovation and entrepreneurship?") - The (potential) societal and economic impact of the achievement: ("How does your achievement/activity create societal and economic impact?") - The achievement that been made by the Nominee, and the impact on the EIT Community and the broader European Innovation eco-systems and as a role model to women entrepreneurs and innovators: ("How has the nominee impacted the EIT Community and the broader European Innovation ecosystem?")